-If you want to learn more about eating wild foods, check out Edible Wild Food or Eat the Weeds—And Other Things, Too.
+If you want to learn more about foraging and eating wild foods, check out Edible Wild Food or Eat the Weeds—And Other Things, Too.
 To learn accurate identification of wild foods you’re unfamiliar with, you can sign up for walking tours with foodies like Steve Brill, who I’ve seen in action.
 (You could also ask your mom. 😉 )

-I currently eat dandelion, wild mustard, and violet leaves from my own yard.
+I currently forage to eat dandelion, wild mustard, and violet leaves from my own yard.
 My eldest daughter and I enjoy harvesting together, for a fresh spring meal of spicy Indian saag.
 (Important note: I put no pesticides on my yard.
 You’ll want to avoid pesticides, too, if you eat the wild things from your own yard.)